SpongeBobSun/ReactNative-TL-DR/launching.md

     , m_executorMessageQueueThread(std::move(jsQueue)) {}
 ```

 In `NativeToJSBridge`, we finally created our Javascript executor.
 Also, there is a `JsToNativeBridge` created in the construct list.

 `NativeToJSBridge` is the one who will call Javascript functions using 'JS executor'.
 And `JsToNativeBridge` will handle native function calls from Javascript.
+We will discuss more about this two bridges in other chapters.
+Now we must focus on the remaining initialization code of ReactNative.

 At this point, all our bridges and executors are ready to go.
 So let's back to where we start: `[RCTCxxBridge start]`.
+As we listed  before, three things happened in this method -

+* [x] Initialize bridge

+* [ ] Load JS source

+* [ ] Execute JS source